-Keys to Ponerinae genera in and possible in Alabama and Mississippi
+Keys to Ponerinae genera in the southeastern United States

 (based on workers